theodi/public-procurement/guide.md

 Every government contract should include requirements about publishing performance data as open data.

-If you have not done so before, re-procuring is a good opportunity to publish past performance data as open data.
+Re-procuring is a good opportunity to publish past performance data as open data.
+If your current contract does not enable you to do this, you can ask your supplier whether they would be willing to let you publish this information as open data.
 This may even save you from having to run a restricted data room for bidders during re-contracting.

 Using past performance data, potential suppliers can understand which parts of the contract are easy or difficult, or judge how well incumbent suppliers have performed.
 Having this data available helps to enable competition during the tendering process.

 During the life of the contract, open data about performance introduces transparency and accountability into the performance of the service.
 It can also incentivise suppliers to perform above standard.